 Community Care Grants

-A Community Care Grant can be given to help with the costs of:
+A Community Care Grant can be given, if you qualify, to help with costs if:

-- giving you help if you need support to stay out of care
+- you need support to stay out of care

-- caring for someone on release from prison or a detention centre
+- you're caring for someone who's been released from prison or a young offender's institution

 - a child's health is at risk